-This information does not replace the advice or instruction given to you by your veterinarian.
+This information does not replace the advice or instruction given to you by your veterinarian

 Summer is when dogs are most at risk of being affected by heatstroke.
 A dog’s normal body temperature is 100°F to 102.5°F but, unlike humans, dogs do not have sweat glands throughout their skin.
 Their only methods for cooling include limited sweat glands on the pads of their feet and nose, and panting.
-Both of these are inefficient at cooling their body temperatures in extreme situations.
+Both of which are inefficient at cooling their body temperature in extreme situations.
 If a dog cannot effectively dissipate heat, their internal body temperature begins to rise.
-Once the dog’s temperature exceeds 104°, damage to their body’s cellular system and organs may become irreversible.
+Once the dog’s temperature exceeds 104° damage to their body’s cellular system and organs may become irreversible.
 With heatstroke the cells literally cook.

-Have you ever said to yourself: “I’m just going to run into the store for a minute, my dog will be fine in the car?”
+Have you ever said to yourself “I’m just going to run into the store for a minute, my dog will be fine in the car?”
 Well, including the time to walk to the store from your car, shopping, and checkout, a minute is never just a minute.
 A study by the Animal Protection Institute showed that even moderately warm outside temperatures can quickly lead to deadly temperatures inside a closed car.
-In just a few minutes the internal temperature of a car can easily reach 40° higher than the outside temperature, even if parked in the shade with the windows cracked open.
+In just a few minutes the internal temperature of a car can easily reach 40° higher than the outside temperature even if parked in the shade with the windows cracked open.
 Being left in a car is the number one cause of heatstroke in dogs.

 Although exercise is essential for a happy and healthy dog, be sure to choose a time of day, during hot months, that is safe for heavy activity and pay close attention to how your dog is responding.
-Owners with breeds such as Pugs, English Bulldogs and Boston Terriers need to be especially attentive to their pet’s needs, as they are less tolerant of heat.
+Owners with breeds such as Pugs, English Bulldogs, and Boston Terriers need to be especially attentive to their pet’s needs, as they are less tolerant of heat.
 When you are playing and exercising outside, always make sure your dog has plenty of fresh cool water and access to a shaded area at all times.
 Be sure to take frequent breaks and allow your dog to cool down before resuming activity.
 If you take walks, try to go in the early morning or in the evening and remember to take water with you.